MicrosoftDocs/win32/desktop-src/dxmath/pg-xnamath-getting-started.md

 ---
-Description: 'The DirectXMath Library implements an optimal and portable interface for arithmetic and linear algebra operations on single-precision floating-point vectors (2D, 3D, and 4D) or matrices (3×3 and 4×4).' ms.assetid: '9972e382-7a0f-88a7-ad44-18521af3520d'
+Description: The DirectXMath Library implements an optimal and portable interface for arithmetic and linear algebra operations on single-precision floating-point vectors (2D, 3D, and 4D) or matrices (3×3 and 4×4). ms.assetid: 9972e382-7a0f-88a7-ad44-18521af3520d
 title: Getting Started
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Getting Started